The England Flag is a red cross on a white background and is also known as St George’s Cross.

-Choosing the Antifray option results in a piece of white netting being sewn to the right edge of the flag.
-It is commonly held that this netting will fray first, thus prolonging the life of a flag – however we are not aware of any statistical evidence to back this up.
-We believe it is an unnecessary expense which, in many cases, has the opposite effect to that which is intended.
+Choosing the Antifray option results in a piece of white netting being sewn to the right edge of an outdoor flag.
+It is commonly believed that the netting will fray first, extending the life of the flag.
+However, there is no statistical evidence to support this theory.
+We believe this is an unnecessary expense, which in some cases achieves the opposite result.
 We offer an 'antifray' option ONLY because customers occasionally insist on it.
-We do not recommend it.
+Furthermore, we do not recommend it.

 Made to order.

 England flags are made to order and customers should allow 5-7 days for them to be manufactured and despatched.
 If your order is time-sensitive, please tell us at the time of ordering.

 - Rhyfelwr™ option for extended outdoor use.